KristianColville1/raza-noodles/README.md

 The Raza Noodle logo has an animation on the home screen.

-- For the user, this animation adds some elegance to the landing page on their arrival and each time they visit the home page.
+- For the user, this animation adds some elegance to the landing page on their arrival each time they visit the home page.

 ![Logo animation](/assets/images/features/animation-one.png)